Doctor insights on:

 Low Serum Globulin Levels

-May be: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
-Having said that, while your numbers are within normal limits, these numbers do not convey the full picture.
-It is better to discuss the entire lab report with your doctor. ...Read more
+Need values: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
+Having said that, it would have helped to know the actual values.
+It would be prudent to consult your doctor to rule out pre-diabetes or diabetes. ...Read more

 Abnormal labs: It would be helpful that for the labs mentioned above.
 If you.
 Can find the normal range or reference range and list it than our answer can be more educated and helpful.
 The reference range does vary from one lab to another. ...Read more

 Increased aldolase, complement c3/c4 serum, sed rate, c-react.
 Protein, beta globulin, monocytes, bun/creatin low mcv-mch, vit d-possible causes?

 Complicated: When i was doing clinical medicine, these were collectively sort of the flags for sarcoid disease but I am not saying that's the case here.
 This is because sarcoid is a diagnosis of exclusion so the advice is to rule out other diseases with additional diagnostic tests which can be done by a primary care physician or rheumatologist. ...Read more

 What does it mean if you have low platelet count, high monocyte level, low creatinine, low albumin, high AST and high ALT levels?